niieani/typescript-vs-flowtype/README.md

   thing: string
 }

-// when the property is a string contant use $PropertyType (i.e. you know it when typing) type lookedUpThing = $PropertyType<A, 'thing'>
+// when the property is a string constant use $PropertyType (i.e. you know it when typing) type lookedUpThing = $PropertyType<A, 'thing'>

 // when you want the property to be dynamic use $ElementType (since Flow 0.49)